 Important- The database will reject descriptions that exceed 75 characters (or 255 for the longer description)

 Short Description

-Mixing business with pleasure spells murder for two heighboring best friends.
+Mixing business with pleasure spells murder for two neighboring best friends.

+Please update the errors before saving.

-77 of 75 characters
+77 of 75 characters saving.